Amanda Tenfjord

-Amanda Klara Georgiadis Tenfjord (Note: /no/) (Αμάντα Γεωργιάδη; (Note: /el/) born 9 January 1997) is a Greek-Norwegian singer and songwriter.
+Amanda Klara Georgiadis Tenfjord (Note: /no/) (Αμάντα Γεωργιάδη; (Note: /el/) born 9 January 1997) is a Greek-Norwegian singer, songwriter and medical doctor.
 She represented Greece in the Eurovision Song Contest 2022 with the song "Die Together".

 Early life and education

 Tenfjord was born on 9 January 1997 to a Norwegian mother and a Greek father.
-According to her own statements, she was born in Ioannina, Greece, but this is contradicted by a reliable secondary source which states that she was born in the Central Hospital of Møre og Romsdal in Ålesund, Norway.
+According to her own statements, she was born in Ioannina, Greece, but this is contradicted by a birth announcement in Sunnmørsposten which states that she was born in the Central Hospital of Møre og Romsdal in Ålesund, Norway.
 She was baptised in Vatne in October 1998.

 Tenfjord lived her first years in Ioannina, before she and her family moved to Tennfjord in Norway.
 She attended Fagerlia videregående skole in Ålesund (at the same time as another singer, Sigrid).
 In 2015, she moved to Trondheim to study medicine at the Norwegian University of Science and Technology.
 In 2019, she announced that she had put her studies on hold to focus on her musical career.

 Career

 Tenfjord started taking piano lessons at the age of five.
 Tenfjord's song "Run" won the Music Prize in 2015 and appeared in an advertising video for Personskadeforbundet LTN in 2014.
 In 2016, she participated in the music competition The Stream on TV 2, where she was placed among the top 30 participants.
 In 2019, she appeared in a programme on NRK P3 with the song "Let Me Think", and performed at the music festival Trondheim Calling.
 Tenfjord has also toured with the Norwegian band Highasakite.
 Tenfjord was awarded the Haram Municipality Youth Culture Prize in 2019.
 On 15 December 2021, she was announced as the Greek representative for the Eurovision Song Contest 2022 where she finished eighth out of twenty-five.

 Tenfjord was the opening act for Madrugada in September 2022 at the Panathenaic Stadium in Athens.
-Tenfjord received a prize of honour from both the county governor in Epirus, Alexandros Kaxrimanis, and from the mayor of Ioannina, Moisis (Moses) Elisaf, for her contribution to Greece in the 2022 Eurovision Song Contest.

-On 21 October 2022 she released her debut album 'In Hindsight', featuring 13 songs.
+Tenfjord received a prize of honour from the governor of Epirus and the mayor of Ioannina for her contribution to Greece in the Eurovision Song Contest 2022.
+On 21 October 2022, she released her debut album In Hindsight, featuring thirteen songs.